semantic-flow/sflo/documentation/folder.node.md

 id: hp9ckpez0pmuv270sn005gt
 title: node folder
 desc: a folder that maps to a mesh node and extends the namespace
-updated: 1756869568797
+updated: 1760158774167
 created: 1751160854174
 ---

 ## Definition

 A node folder is any folder that maps to a mesh node.
-Each node folder extends the namespace with its name and has a concept IRI that refers to something.
+Each node folder extends the namespace with its name and has a concept IRI that may refer to something.

 - What a “namespace” is: see [[concept.namespace]]
 - General node types and anatomy: see [[resource.node]]